aarongsellin/salsa-sky-mapper/README.md

 ## Interactive Play (In Development)

+ - **Variable Explorer**: This feature allows users to interact with the variables $V$ and $l$ in an interactive sandbox, enabling them to modify these variables and observe the resulting effects on the calculations and visualizations in real-time.

+ - **Theoretical Gas Cloud Placement**: This feature enables users to click on any position on the map and instantly see the calculated variables as if an observed gas cloud existed at that specific location.
+It provides a hypothetical scenario to explore the potential effects of different gas cloud placements.

+ - **Observation Impact Simulation**: This feature demonstrates the impact of different observation quantities and time intervals on the readings obtained with the SALSA telescope.
+It allows users to simulate various observational scenarios and observe how different quantities and time intervals affect the resulting data and visualizations.

 A feature that is currently being developed for this repository is the ability to play around with how the calculations are made in an interactive sandbox esc enviornment.
 A user should be able to modulate variables like the relative velocity $V$, the longitude $l$ and then see live how it affects the readings and where the gas cloud